basant1988/tech-challenge/README.md

 Answer for this challenge can be found in `challenge2and3` directory inside file name `get_instance_metadata.py`

+Dependency : `pip3 install requests`
+**To get Complete instance metadata json dump **

+`python3 get_instance_metadata.py`

 ![metadata](https://user-images.githubusercontent.com/4091250/124013689-4062bd00-da00-11eb-849d-5687f855a0b3.PNG)

+**To get Complete instance metadata json dump ** `python3 get_instance_metadata.py key-to-retrieve`

+E.g. `python3 get_instance_metadata.py ami-id`
+E.g. `python3 get_instance_metadata.py vpc-id`

 To retrieve value of a specific key , there are multiple ways to do it
 1. we can do it by using https://pypi.org/project/ec2-metadata/
 2. if we want to do it in generic way then we can write a mapping of all the instance metadat key and retrive them

 ## Challenge #3